OtherLife.co presents

 Curriculum

-IndieScholars.org is an 8-week intensive cohort program followed by one year of periodic, 1-on-1 project supervision in the style of MA and PhD programs.The program combines self-paced instructional material, live group support, co-working sessions, and personal feedback sessions spaced out through the year.Over the first 8 weeks, we cover everything you need to know about building serious, long-term, independent projects on the internet.
+IndieScholars.org is a 8-week intensive program followed by one year of periodic, 1-on-1 project supervision in the style of MA and PhD programs.The program combines self-paced instructional material, live group support, co-working sessions, and personal feedback sessions spaced out through the year.Over the first 8 weeks, we cover everything you need to know about building serious, long-term, independent projects on the internet.
 You'll build the infrastructure you need and begin writing and publishing.
 You'll leave with your own platform, a production system, published work, and a specific, personalized plan for developing your project sustainably over time.Here are some of the things you'll learn:

 1. How to read, write, and teach as a vocation in the post-academic era